joeyparrish/pokeheim/testing-script.md

   - torch
   - bow
   - saddle
-4. Verify that you see tutorials for:
+1. Verify that you see tutorials for:
   - berries
   - pokeballs
   - hammer
   - pickaxe
+1. Verify that you can build camp fire with hammer
+1. Verify that you can raise and level ground with hoe
+1. Find a pine tree
+1. Knock down pine tree
+1. Verify that only regular wood spawns
+1. Spawn greydwarf
+1. Kill greydwarf
+1. Verify that only wood and stone spawn

 ## 11. Bosses